Transport from Bangkok Don Mueang Airport: My Tips

 Line A3

-Takes you through the modern downtown area to its southern edge to Lumphini Park (which it circles all the way around, stopping at the Silom Metro station).
-This service is convenient if you are staying in hotels in the Siam area, where it will get you there without having to change trains (if you were going purely by train/metro, you would have to change trains twice).
+Takes you through the modern centre to the southern edge of the city to Lumphini Park (which it goes all the way around and stops at Silom metro station).
+This service is suitable if you are staying in hotels in the Siam area, where it will take you without the need to change trains (if you were travelling purely by train/metro you would have to change trains twice).

 • Travel time Lumphini Park - 75 to 90 minutes